Microsoft-Build-2016/CodeLabs-GameDev-4-GraphicsDiag/README.md

 <a name="Ex2Task10"></a>
 #### Task 10 - Fix issue in Unity and re-export ####

-1. Close the debugging session and go back to Unity, and find the **Velvet** shader we are using by navingating to the **Shaders/Velvet** folder:
+1. Close the debugging session and go back to Unity, and find the **Velvet** shader we are using by navigating to the **Shaders/Velvet** folder:

     ![Velvet shader](Images/image079.png?raw=true "Velvet shader")